Aptera Electric Car FAQ

 the car would have a tow hitch but in the December 2022 ambassadors webinar Chris

-of production, maybe later.
+before the start of production, maybe later.

 Q: Will I have to wear a helmet?